 The specialty of our International Physiotherapy School is the personal approach and our investment in personal contact with and guidance of our students.
-We have a special international team of teachers to guide you through your study at Saxion and stay in Enschede.
+We have a special international team of teachers to guide you through your study and stay in Enschede.
 Besides their profession as a physiotherapist and an expert in their own field, they take time to teach and counsel you in everything you need to successfully finish your study and become an excellent physiotherapist.
 During the studies, you have a great deal of personal contact with teachers and fellow students.

-The department of Physiotherapy has a high standard for internationalisation for over 20 years.
-This shows amongst others in the presence of many foreign students, foreign projects, in which both Dutch as well as foreign students participate, but also through the way Saxion designed her education of Physiotherapy according to international measures.
+Our International Physiotherapy School has a high standard for internationalization for over 20 years.
+This shows amongst others in the presence of many foreign students, foreign projects, in which both Dutch as well as foreign students participate, but also through the way Saxion designed her education of physiotherapy according to international measures.
 A striking example of our international presence is the fact that there are students from 17 different countries in one class.
 Besides that, there are large foreign networks and agreements with international partners where we see the exchange of both students and teachers.
-Internationalisation is also an important issue in research projects and clinical training.
+Internationalization is also an important issue in research projects and clinical training.
 All of this contributes to an international development of the profession.

 The objectives of the study are to gain the knowledge and skills of Physiotherapy, and to reach a certain level of personal development.
-This allows you to practise as an independent professional, with a general versatility, after graduation.
+This allows you to practice as an independent professional, with a general versatility, after graduation.
 The course contains a mix of theory and practical education.
-You will learn the basics of the functioning of the human body (anatomy – neurologyinternal medicine), disorders caused by psychological problems which influence the daily activities of the patient and practical skills in order to treet the patient.
+You will learn the basics of the functioning of the human body (anatomy – neurology - internal medicine), disorders caused by psychological problems which influence the daily activities of the patient and practical skills in order to treat the patient.